-The SARC provides the following information relevant to the Parental Involvement State Priority (Priority 3):
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 McFarland Independent School strives to create an environment of increased parental involvement.
 Our administrative team and the entire faculty and staff actively practice an "open door" policy, believing that the school's parents and community members are an integral part of our success.
+In addition, parents are encouraged to be a part of the team monitoring student achievement.
+Through the parent portal of the McFarland Unified School District's student information system, a parent can monitor his/her student's academic achievement, attendance, and behavior, as documented daily at the school.

 Opportunities for parent involvement and input include:

 - LCAP/LCFF budget development meetings (site and district) Parent Meetings

 - Pre-enrollment orientation meeting with teacher, counselor & administrator

 - School Site Council/Development of the Single Site Plan for Student Achievement

 - ELAC Parent Meetings

 - DELAC Parent Meetings

 - Back-To-School Night

 - Open House

 - Parent/Teacher Conference Night

 - Parent Conferences as requested by parent/teacher/administrator

-- Parent portal on Infinite Campus

 - Field Trip Supervision

+- Infinite Campus Parent Portal

+- Edgenuity Parent Portal